argaghulamahmad/sso-ui-renew-notice/README.md

 #### Github Action?
 - Github action provide pipeline that free to use without limit as long the repo visiblity is public
 - Can triggered with cron (linux time scheduler)
+#### Learning purpose
+- Learn how to utilize github action
+- Discover interesting github action that develop by community
+- Develop telegram bot

 ### Make it your own
 #### Clone this repo